Amarabright/Sales-Performance-Analysis/README.md

  - There is a positive trend of sales going upwards and increasing especially in the quarters of 2022.

- - North America is the locatiob(group) that has the highest sales which is 38.7%, followed by Pacific at 30.84%.
+ - North America is the location(group) that has the highest sales which is 38.7%, followed by Pacific at 30.84%.

  - "Bikes" account for majority of the sales and profit of  $11.5 Million which is 95.4%.
 Accessory as a subcategory is the product with the greatest number of orders but lower revenue, this is due to price gap between both and for the fact that several accessories can be used to fix a damaged bike.